History of India (1947–present): COVID-19 pandemic

+Image of barricaded streets in Bhopal during the COVID-19 lockdown.

 The COVID-19 pandemic in India began on 30 January 2020, when the first case was reported in Thrissur.
 Two months later in March 2020, prime minister Modi imposed a complete lockdown in the country at four hours notice to stop the spread of COVID-19.
 This led to millions losing their jobs and many lost their lives.
+On 12 May 2020, Narendra Modi announced the Atmanirbhar Bharat Abhiyan in response to the COVID-19 pandemic.
 The Indian economy also shrunk in percentage terms by double digit numbers.
 In September 2020, India's health minister Harsh Vardhan stated that the country planned to approve and begin distribution of a vaccine by the first quarter of 2021.
 Vaccination against COVID-19 started in India on 16 January 2021.
 By early April 2021, second wave of infections took hold in the country with destructive consequences.
 According to Christopher Clary, assistant professor of political science at the State University of New York, technocratic competence had been entirely missing from government's response to the second wave of the COVID-19 pandemic in India.
 The second wave placed a major strain on the healthcare system, including shortage of liquid medical oxygen.
 The number of new cases had begun to steadily drop by late-May and vaccination gained momentum again.
 India administered 1 billion doses of COVID-19 vaccine on 21 October 2021.
 Although official number of Covid related deaths in India during the pandemic is less than half a million, excess mortality rates for all causes has been estimated at between 3 and 5 million deaths.